The Science of Grounding

 Proponents of earthing (including those who sell devices to facilitate the process) argue that we’ve become disconnected and lost our “electrical roots.”
 This disconnection, they conjecture, may be a seriously overlooked cause of human pain and discomfort and the steeply rising incidence of chronic illness worldwide.
 While the research on grounding for your health and well-being is relatively new, the practice is timeless.

 Everyday Earthing Practices

 Past societies went barefoot or wore leather footwear made from hides that allowed the energy from the Earth to rise up into their bodies.
-While we aren’t likely to begin abandoning our comfortable bed to sleep on the ground or throw our all our footwear, we can reconnect with the earth.
+While we aren’t likely to begin abandoning our comfortable beds to sleep on the ground or throw out all our footwear, we can reconnect with the earth.
 Scientific research shows that it takes as little as 30 minutes of walking barefoot outside to begin to make internal changes to our bodies, including our stress levels.

 I invite you to choose your own adventure when it comes to connecting with the Earth.
 Aim to practice on conductive surfaces such as soil, grass, sand or concrete (wood, asphalt and vinyl are not conductive).

-To get you started, here are four (4) ways to practice earthing:
+To get you started, here are four (4) ways to practice Earthing:

 Weather permitting, go barefoot for a half-hour or so outside and see what a difference that makes on your pain or stress level.
 Savor the feeling of soft grass tickling your feet.
 Find a patch of dry, sun-warmed dirt and enjoy the sensation.
 If you’re near a beach, dig your toes in the sand.
 Even just standing or sitting on the warm earth will leave you feeling more grounded.